FROM ESCALATION BACK TO STRATEGIC GOALS

 Analysis of consultants' dynamics

-As consultants, we observed our own feelings and behavior during work.
-This is an important part of the analysis, as the team of consultants begins to "play" the same dynamics as the client's while working with the client
+We observed our feelings and behavior during work.
+It is important as the team of consultants begins to "play" the same dynamics as the client's while working with the client

-Usually, before the start of the interview, we conduct an analysis of open sources on the Internet - website, interview, media about the company, etc. But since our client does not have a website and publications, we turned to the reviews of employees on job search sites.
+Usually, before the start of the interview, we conduct an analysis of open sources - website, interview, media about the company, etc. But since our client does not have a website and publications, we turned to the reviews of employees on job search sites.

 At this stage, we conduct interviews and watch how they take place

 Before the interview, we prepare a list of questions.
-These questions are based on a psychoanalytic approach, which allows us to learn the "hidden layers" of the company - how the business task is described, what fears it causes, how employees protect themselves from these experiences, etc. These "hidden layers" help us see how the company functions as a system and what hinders it.
+They are based on a psychoanalytic approach, which allows us to learn the "hidden layers" of the company - how the business task is described, what fears it causes, how employees protect themselves from these experiences, etc.

 Here’s what we noted from this interview: